 Other complaints for non-payment of compensation for the clean-up operations during and following the oil spill have been filed against the Company by a total of 1,063 plaintiffs who allegedly did not receive any payment of their claims for damages arising from the oil spill.
-The total aggregate claims amount to \$\mathbb{P}\$ 292 million.
-The pretrial of the cases is scheduled to take place on March 25, 2013.
+The total aggregate claims amount to \rat{P} 292 million.
+The cases are presently under mediation for possible amicable settlement among the parties.